From Paper to Digital: A Guide to Transitioning to Mobile Data Collection

 When you set aside the time and resources to digitize your program, there is no reason not to explore how any and all of these features can improve the accuracy and speed of your data collection process.

-Relying on our experience of implementing over 500 projects in more than 60 countries, we broke down the process of adopting mobile data collection into eight steps:
+Relying on our experience of implementing over 500 projects in more than 60 countries, we broke down the process of adopting mobile data collection into seven steps:

-Each of these steps builds on the last to ensure that, by the time you are tasked with choosing the right mobile data collection software for your program, you understand which features you need (based on your current data collection process) and what information you need to collect.
+Each of these steps builds on the last to ensure that you develop a mobile data collection program with a solid foundation and set yourself up to scale in the future.
 These steps also help you understand the digital literacy levels of your workforce and how to write unbiased questions once you begin designing your program.

 Check out Dimagi’s comprehensive guide to Mobile Data Collection.